wrobell/geocoon/doc/usage.rst

     2    POLYGON ((3.3 3, 3.298555418001659 2.970594857...
     dtype: object

-Vectorized methods return GIS series.
+Vectorized methods can return GIS series.
 For example, it is possible to calculate area of each buffer of each point::

     >>> pt_buffer.area